 This tour starts and ends in Lima, Peru.

 This trip includes very strenuous hiking at high altitudes.
 You should be prepared to hike for several hours each day, carrying a day pack.
-(Camping and meal supplies will be carried by local porters.)
+(Camping and meal supplies will be carried by local porters and on horseback.)
 We will be camping along the trail for three nights, often in primitive conditions.
 Temperature can vary on a daily basis from extremely warm to freezing.

 We will supply sleeping mats, tents, all kitchen and bathroom facilities (they may be primitive but they’ll work!) and sleeping bags on request (let us know when you choose your options).
 You may want to bring your own pillow or pillowcase to fill with a sweatshirt.
 Your own water bottle and lightweight backpack is recommended as well.

 Unless you live in Denver or another higher altitude location it is not easy to prepare for mountain hiking.
 The best thing you can do is to be sure you are in good physical shape.
 Aerobic exercises such us running, cycling, and even long walks can help to boost your endurance and stamina.
 Still there is no substitute for the thin air of high-altitude hikes, so that is why we schedule a day to get acclimated before we start the trek.

 If you’re asking the question, you should probably get light- or medium-weight boots.
 But first, consider how much you’ll wear them, and under what conditions.

 Light-weight hiking boots (weighing up to 2-3/4 lbs. per pair) are made of synthetic materials, or a combination of leather and synthetic.
 The lighter weight means less work for your feet over a day of hiking, and the fabric breaks in faster than leather.
 These boots are fine for day hikes on good trails in dry conditions.
 If you expect to hit occasional snow, mud, or rain, be sure they have waterproof liners.